SchildiChat/schildichat-android-next/FEATURES.md

 - Streamlined settings framework to make settings-controlled features faster to implement

-†: Can be enabled or disabled by user setting
+†: Can be partly enabled or disabled by user setting
 ‡: Powered by [our own rust-sdk fork](https://github.com/SchildiChat/matrix-rust-sdk)
 ⸸: Work in progress